chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

     <tr>
       <th>Value</th>
         <td><code>str</code>.
 If the <code>feature_biotype</code> is <code>"gene"</code> then this MUST be an ENSEMBL term.
 If the <code>feature_biotype</code> is <code>"spike-in"</code> then this MUST be an ERCC Spike-In identifier. </td>
     </tr>
 </tbody></table>
 <br>

-When a dataset is uploaded, the cellxgene Data Portal MUST infer the organism reference for the corresponding identifier.
-The Data Portal MUST automatically add both the matching human-readable name and the organism NCBITaxon term to the `var` dataframe.
+When a dataset is uploaded, cellxgene Data Portal MUST automatically add both the matching human-readable name and the organism NCBITaxon term to the `var` dataframe.
 Curators MUST NOT annotate the following columns:

 ### feature_name